 Be consistent across the board with your branding strategy.

-The goal is to have your audience recognize your content on all social media networks, in the search results, Pinterest and YouTube.
+The goal is to have your audience recognize your content on all social media networks, search results, Pinterest, and YouTube.

 Create Engaging Images

 Many artists think that they only need to add images of their artwork on their blogs.

 You need to showcase your artwork, but there will be times when your artwork will not correctly represent the content you are writing about.